 Ventilation in schools

-Many schools will be opening their windows to allow for the flow of fresh air as there is strong evidence that getting as much fresh air as possible into buildings, including your own home, will significantly reduce the spread of infections, including coronavirus.
+Schools will continue to open their windows to allow for the flow of fresh air as there is strong evidence that getting as much fresh air as possible into buildings, including your own home, will significantly reduce the spread of infections, including coronavirus.
 This may mean that the temperature in your child's classroom will be a little bit chillier than normal, so where possible we recommend that you provide your child with an extra layer of clothing to wear under their normal uniform.

 At all times remember the golden rules